Written by Stacey Kelleher. Reviewed by Sean Busch.

 1. Frequent Care is Easy Care

 At Puracy, we believe “frequent care is easy care.”
-If you take a few minutes each day to clean the most commonly-used areas in your home, you’ll prevent dirt and grime from building up and make household chores much easier.
+If you take a few minutes each day to clean the most commonly-used areas in your home, you’ll prevent dirt and grime from building up, making household chores much easier.

 2. Invest in a Home Water Softener

 In areas with very hard water, we strongly recommend investing in a water softener to help remove minerals that cause hard water stains.
 Plus, your clothes will be cleaner and your soap and shampoo will lather better.

 3. Seal Surfaces To Prevent Future Hard Water Stains

 A few times a year, expand on the methods above by adding a non-toxic cleaner (like BioClean Hard Water Stain Remover) to your home care rotation.
 Bio Clean zaps hard water stains from showers and tubs and creates a seal to reduce future staining.

 Store a toilet brush in every bathroom to keep toilets sparkling clean.
 Every few days, squirt your favorite cleaner into the bowl and swish it around with the brush, making sure to get under the rim.
 Because bacteria can cause stains, spray the exterior of your toilet with a disinfecting surface cleaner, then let it sit for 10 minutes (which kills 99.9% of germs).

 Puracy Natural Multi-Surface Cleaner is the ideal bathroom product to prevent water stains and soap scum buildup in the bathroom.
 Safe for granite, glass, marble, and just about every other non-porous surface in your home, it wipes off easily without leaving streaks or spots behind.